 I founded Life’s Next Chapter Coaching on the belief that there is no “right” way to grieve a loss this big.
 I provide a coaching environment where you can express yourself freely and be where YOU are in the grieving process.
 In this safe space, you are given the compassion and support you need to move through this difficult time on your terms and transition from heartbreak to whole-heartedly participating in life based on your new vision for yourself.

 Research shows that the average amount of time it takes for a person to "recover" from a significant loss is 5-8 years.
 That's just letting grief "run its course" or taking the "time heals all wounds" approach.
 It is generally accepted by professionals assisting people in their time of loss that there are certain tasks a grieving person will accomplish as they reintegrate themselves into their lives without their partners.
 Completing these tasks is the work of mourning.

 "What's the difference between grief and mourning?" you may ask.
 Grief is the container that holds your thoughts, feelings, and experiences of loss.
 Mourning is when you take that grief you feel on the inside and express it outside yourself.
 Grief is what happens, mourning is how you respond to what happens.
 I believe that it is necessary to authentically and consciously mourn your loss in order to reconcile with it, and ultimately be ready to fully engage in rebuilding your life after loss.

-Through individual and group coaching, I take people through my Rebuilding Your Life After Loss Program, a proven-effective nine-step process for reconnecting with your heart, reclaiming your power, and re-aligning with your soul to create your life's next chapter.
+Through individual and group coaching, I take people through my Rebuilding Your Life After Loss Program, a proven-effective nine-step process for reconnecting with your heart, reclaiming your power, and re-aligning with your purpose to create your life's next chapter.

 Some results from completing the program: